 Cream of tartar also replaces necessary potassium lost in the habit.
 Some say the chemical change resulting in the pH of your body causes it to fight off bacteria better.
 Some say it causes you begin to dislike the taste of cigarettes, too.
 The o.j. makes detox easier because the vitamin C scavenges the free radicals you put there by inhaling something on fire with chemicals a lot.

-According to ehow, cream of tartar also fixes urinary tract infections and heartburn.
+Cream of tartar is said to fix urinary tract infections and heartburn.
 Also, it’s made from wine crust and is a vital ingredient in Play-Doh.
 It stabilizes and creamy-fies eggs and sugar in the world of culinary tricks.
 It cleans brass and copper cookware and metal coins, and can be combined with vinegar to super-clean stovetops and crusty pans.
 Cream of tartar is what you add to baking soda to make baking powder.
 FOOD SCIENCE!

 Okay, friend?
 That’s how you’re going to do it.
-So, review your list of 20 tips to help you quit smoking, and then … do or do not.
+So, … do or do not.
 There is no try.

 (p.s. – More is NOT better.
 Half a teaspoon in one glass, before bed.
 Or you will be ejecting fluids from your rectum.
 Overdoing it gives you the runs.)

 * Once you’ve made up your mind to stop smoking, and start a no-smoking regimen, be consistent!
 If you try this drink, do it every night without fail.
 The following day, if you reach for a cigarette, you may think twice about it.
 You may even decide not to have that cigarette.

 * Reduce the number of cigarettes you have each day, and you should be able to wean off them completely by the end of one month, if not sooner.